argoproj/argo-helm/charts/argo-cd/README.md

 for the sake of ease of use and further maintainability.
 Plase review thoroughly new [values.yaml] structure to align your configuration during the upgrade.

-Config categories:
+#### Config categories

-  - cm - General Argo CD config
+* cm - General Argo CD config
-  - params - Arguments passed to controllers
+* params - Arguments passed to controllers
-  - rbac - Argo CD RBAC definitions
+* rbac - Argo CD RBAC definitions
-  - creds - Cluster and repository credentials
+* creds - Cluster and repository credentials
-  - secret - Additional secrets for third-party integrations
+* secret - Additional secrets for third-party integrations
-  - gpg - GnuPG keyring configuration for commit signing
+* gpg - GnuPG keyring configuration for commit signing
-  - ssh - SSH known hosts configuration
+* ssh - SSH known hosts configuration
-  - tls - TLS certificates configuration
+* tls - TLS certificates configuration
-  - notifications - Notifications services configuration
+* notifications - Notifications services configuration
+* styles - Custom CSS styles for Argo instance

-Naming conventions:
+#### Naming conventions

-  - Components now use same names for the same things across whole chart
+* Components now use same names for the same things across whole chart
-  - The `args` and `extraArgs` renamed to `args`
+* The `args` and `extraArgs` renamed to `args`
-  - The `env` and `extraEnv` renamed to `env`
+* The `env` and `extraEnv` renamed to `env`

-Enhacements and fixes:
+* The `additionalLabels` renamed to `labels`

+#### Enhancements and fixes

-  - Chart should be fully aligned with upstream Argo CD manifests
+* Chart should be fully aligned with upstream Argo CD manifests
-  - New `global.domain` options acts as a default through all components
+* New `global.domain` options acts as a default through all components
-  - Reworked ingress to provide above capability and automatic annotations for ingress controllers
+* Reworked ingress to provide above capability and automatic annotations for ingress controllers
-  - Cluster-wide installation now properly watches Application resources in other namespaces
+* Cluster-wide installation now properly watches Application resources in other namespaces
-  - ApplicationSet and Notification controllers are now first-class citizens along other components
+* ApplicationSet and Notification controllers are now first-class citizens along other components
-  - Service account API tokens can be properly mounted in all deployments
+* Service account API tokens can be properly mounted in all deployments

 ### 5.5.0